You are here : Visit England > Peak District > Ashford in the Water

 There are a couple of long-standing traditions in Ashford in the Water, including the centuries old custom of well-dressing.
 Large slabs of clay have petals and other greenery stuck on them to create sizeable pictures, which are then displayed at each of the wells in the village around May Day.
 Several other Peak District villages also practice well-dressing, although the origins of the practice are unclear.

-Ashford in the Water map and places to visit
+Ashford in the Water places to visit